VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 When a registrant creates and order and makes a seat reservation, those seats are reserved for a fixed period of time.
-The **ReservationProcess** instance, which forwards the reservation from the **SeatsAvailability** aggregate, passes the time that the reservation expires to the **Order** aggregate.
+The **RegistrationProcess** instance, which forwards the reservation from the **SeatsAvailability** aggregate, passes the time that the reservation expires to the **Order** aggregate.
 The following code sample shows how the **Order** aggregate receives and stores the